Playback speed

 Free subscribers get my breakdown of Augmented Reading.
 Paid subscribers get:

-• Full access one of my learning bots so you can use it and get inspiration for your own bot.
+• Full access to one of my learning bots so you can use it and get inspiration for your own bot.

 • A detailed ChatGPT prompt that will help you get embodied understanding of any book or academic study rather than just an intellectual understanding.